Residential Demand Charge

 - Spread out the use of major appliances rather than running them at the same time.

 - Do laundry and other chores that require significant amounts of electricity mid-day, later in the evening, or on weekends.

 - Set timers to run your dishwasher, clothes dryer and other appliances outside of peak hours.

 - Purchase a programmable thermostat to reduce heating and air conditioning usage during peak hours.

 Starting in June 2019, it will be noted in several places on your bill; in the Service Description portion, in the Energy Usage Information, and in the Current Service Detail.

 You can find lots of useful information by logging into your My Co-op app on your mobile device or by logging into your Smart Hub account.
 Both of these have information on what your peak demand measurement was and when it occurred.
-In addition we are developing an on-line tool that will calculate your bill based on different inputs that you enter.
+In addition, we are currently developing an on-line tool that will calculate your bill based on different inputs that you enter.
 It will be available on this page, so check back soon!